developer-onizuka/OAuth2.0_Authorization/README.md

 ![AWS_Cognito_unauthenticated.drawio.png](https://github.com/developer-onizuka/OAuth2.0_Authorization/blob/main/AWS_Cognito_unauthenticated.drawio.png)

 **(5) From Onprem to cloud resouces via AWS Cognito with Hashi-corp Vault** <br>
-However, by creating a solution like managed ID, you can easily use OAuth2.0 even on-premises.<br>
+Managed ID is one of dedicated services in Azure which you can not use in on-premises environment.
+However, by creating a solution like Managed ID, you can easily use OAuth2.0 even on-premises.<br>
 T.B.D

 # 3. Temporary security credentials in IAM